-- A minimum of 3 credits must be earned in health care ethics with a minimum grade of C. - 2.
+- 1. A minimum of 3 credits must be earned in health care ethics [HSC 214 Ethics and the Health Professions or HSC 312 Ethics of Health Care] with a minimum grade of C. - 2.
 A minimum of 6 credits must be earned in other humanities subjects such as art, literature, ethics, philosophy, religion, theatre, speech, and foreign languages.

-- 1. A minimum of 3 credits must be earned in microeconomics with a minimum grade of C. - 2.
+- A minimum of 3 credits must be earned in microeconomics with a minimum grade of C. - 2.
 A minimum of 3 credits must be earned in macroeconomics with a minimum grade of C. - 3.
 A minimum of 3 credits must be earned in other social sciences/history subjects, including geography, economics, cultural anthropology, political science, sociology, and psychology.